-

 There are generally no restrictions on financial assistance except in the case of a listed target company where the financial assistance constitutes a connected party transaction due to the fact that it is a transaction between the target company and its related persons.

-Shareholders’ approval by approval of not less than 75% of the total number of votes from attending shareholders who have the right to vote is required if the amount of the financial assistance equals or exceeds 3% of the net tangible asset value of the target company.
+In such cases, approval by shareholders of not less than 75% of the total number of votes from attending shareholders who have the right to vote is required if the amount of the financial assistance equals or exceeds 3% of the net tangible asset value of the target company.

 -